 You can also go down the stairs to the Senglea Marina.
 You can grab a drink or lunch and enjoy the views of Birgu.

 You can get to Cospicua (also known as Bormla) via a bridge from Seglea.
-The bridge is at Cospicua’s Dock, which got refurbished recently.
+The bridge is at Cospicua’s Dock, which was refurbished recently.
 There’s also a pleasant walk along the water.

 Cospicua’s Architecture